What is Pulmonary Function Testing?

 The computer will draw out a flow volume loop.
 This will show if you have normal lungs.
 It will also show if you have obstructed airways.You can see this by the picture above.
 The dotted line shows a normal flow volume loop for this person.
 The solid line shows airflow obstruction.
 This is sometimes referred to as airflow limitation.
 This is because airway obstructions can slow the speed of air as you exhale.
 This is a classic sign of COPD.
 But, this alone cannot diagnose COPD.
 This is where computer calculations come in handy.

-What calculations does the computer make?
+What calculations does the computer make to show the results?

 The computer will calculate numbers or percentages that are valuable.
 These include.